Martin Luther King El. School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Martin Luther King El.
-School's student population of 533 students has stayed relatively flat over five school years.
+Martin Luther King El.
+School's student population of 533 students has grown by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||533 students|

 Martin Luther King El.
 School is ranked within the bottom 50% of all 287 schools in Rhode Island (based off of combined math and reading proficiency testing data) for the 2017-18 school year.